kutsenko/clair/README.md

 from the `XAI_API_KEY` environment variable.
 The Google Gemini backend expects a `GEMINI_API_KEY` environment variable and targets `https://generativelanguage.googleapis.com` by default.
-Use `--openai-models` to list available models from the OpenAI API; this flag may not be combined with other options.
+Use the backend-specific model listing flags (`--openai-models`, `--huggingface-models`, `--xai-models`, `--gemini-models`, `--ollama-models`) to print the models exposed by the respective service.
+These flags cannot be combined with other options.

 Use `-d`/`--directory` to send every file in a folder **recursively**.
 Each response is written to `<filename>.txt` or, when `-o` points to a